Delivering data to ksqlDB

 Next, we are going to configure the fields of a ksqlDB data stream table.

 Create a table in ksqlDB for writing data from the Apache Kafka® topic.
-The table structure matches the format of the data from Managed Service for Apache Kafka®:
+The table structure matches the format of data from Managed Service for Apache Kafka®:

 -